top of page

 Paper Whale '23 Launch Party

 Our 2023 release party including a gallery showcase of our featured Waterfront Placemaking Proposals.
-Joined by the Poet, the Cellist and the Calligrapher we made presented pure magic to a sold out house.
+Joined by the Poet, the Cellist and the Calligrapher, we presented pure magic to a sold out house.

 FotoMataio18.png